chquek/Airflow-Testenv/Kafka/README.md

 create task to write to topic test-connection, and read from topic test-consumer.
 In the host that is running the docker , run the following to keep writing rows to the topic :

-CMD="docker exec -it kafka_python_1 python3"
+- CMD="docker exec -it kafka_python_1 python3"
-$CMD py/producer.py test-consumer
+- $CMD py/producer.py kafka test-consumer